-- Firstly, your dependence on a third-party provider of the serverless service will raise questions on full control over the application.
+- Firstly, your dependence on a third-party provider of the serverless service will raise questions about full control over the application.
 Further, this may make it difficult to switch between serverless service providers.

 - Since a third-party service provider has partial control over your application (howsoever little it may seem), you may face difficulties in some of your TestOps activities like penetration tests and vulnerability tests.

-- Coming toward economic feasibility, you may have to pay for making functional calls even though two applications are closely linked.
+- Coming toward economic feasibility, you may have to pay to make functional calls even though the two applications are closely linked.
 In other words, it does not consider whether two functions are on the same server or a different one.
 And since you are charged as per resource utilization, you may not find it feasible enough for applications that need to be run for a longer duration of time.

 According to Gartner’s April 2018 report, An I&O Leader's Guide to Serverless Computing, more than 20% of global enterprises will have deployed serverless computing technologies by 2020, which is an increase from fewer than 5% as of April.
 So that was a little overview of serverless technology.
 Thinking about migrating to serverless computing?
 We can help!
 Get in touch with Opcito Technologies to find out more.